nsrau/azure-docs.it-it/articles/governance/blueprints/how-to/manage-assignments-ps.md

 ---
-title: Come gestire le assegnazioni con PowerShell
-description: Informazioni su come gestire le assegnazioni di progetto con il modulo di PowerShell ufficiale di Azure Blueprints, AZ.
-Blueprint. ms.date: 09/30/2019 ms.topic: conceptual ms.openlocfilehash: 98c2173568f65d029b00ca6c8b25d2195094a5e3 ms.sourcegitcommit: 39da2d9675c3a2ac54ddc164da4568cf341ddecf ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 11/12/2019
+title: How to manage assignments with PowerShell
+description: Learn how to manage blueprint assignments with the official Azure Blueprints PowerShell module, Az.Blueprint. ms.date: 09/30/2019 ms.topic: conceptual ms.openlocfilehash: 00824ceed2e86683a86b172e529ba88704dbb050 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
+ms.translationtype: MT
+ms.contentlocale: it-IT
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73961613"
+ms.locfileid: "74210308"
 ---
-# <a name="how-to-manage-assignments-with-powershell"></a>Come gestire le assegnazioni con PowerShell
+# <a name="how-to-manage-assignments-with-powershell"></a>How to manage assignments with PowerShell

-Un'assegnazione di progetto può essere gestita usando il modulo **AZ. blueprint** Azure PowerShell.
-Il modulo supporta il recupero, la creazione, l'aggiornamento e la rimozione delle assegnazioni.
-Il modulo può anche recuperare i dettagli sulle definizioni esistenti del progetto.
-Questo articolo illustra come installare il modulo e iniziare a usarlo.
+A blueprint assignment can be managed using the **Az.Blueprint** Azure PowerShell module.
+The module supports fetching, creating, updating, and removing assignments.
+The module can also fetch details on existing blueprint definitions.
+This article covers how to install the module and start using it.

-## <a name="add-the-azblueprint-module"></a>Aggiungere il modulo AZ.
-Blueprint
+## <a name="add-the-azblueprint-module"></a>Add the Az.Blueprint module

-Per consentire Azure PowerShell di gestire le assegnazioni di progetto, è necessario aggiungere il modulo.
+To enable Azure PowerShell to manage blueprint assignments, the module must be added.
 Questo modulo può essere usato con PowerShell installato in locale, con [Azure Cloud Shell](https://shell.azure.com) o con l'[immagine Docker di Azure PowerShell](https://hub.docker.com/r/azuresdk/azure-powershell/).

 ### <a name="base-requirements"></a>Requisiti di base

-Il modulo Blueprints di Azure richiede il seguente software:
+The Azure Blueprints module requires the following software:

-- Azure PowerShell 1.5.0 o versione successiva.
+- Azure PowerShell 1.5.0 or higher.
 Se non è ancora installato, seguire [queste istruzioni](/powershell/azure/install-az-ps).
 - PowerShellGet 2.0.1 o versione successiva.
-Se non è installato o aggiornato, seguire [queste istruzioni](/powershell/gallery/installing-psget).
+Se non è installato o aggiornato, seguire [queste istruzioni](/powershell/scripting/gallery/installing-psget).

 ### <a name="install-the-module"></a>Installare il modulo

-Il modulo Blueprints per PowerShell è **AZ.
-Blueprint**.
+The Blueprints module for PowerShell is **Az.Blueprint**.

 1. Da un prompt di PowerShell **amministrativo** eseguire i comandi seguenti: